MargoSolo/r-survival-analysis/_episodes/17-example-dataset.md

 > ## Challenge 2
 >
 > Does the table with GoT characters's mortality data look correct?
 Are there any missing entries?
+Tip - use `base R` functionality to explore the data frame.
 >
 > > ## Solution to Challenge 2
 > >